MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 ## Identity, authorization, and access considerations

 Generally speaking, you should approach identity, authorization, and access in the same way that you normally design applications.
 You should use an identity provider, like Microsoft Entra, to manage these areas as much as possible.
 There are unique challenges to many AI applications that need special consideration however.
 Persisting access control lists (ACLs) through the system is sometimes challenging or even impossible without introducing novel development.
 Review the guidance found in the [secure multi-tenant RAG solution](/azure/architecture/ai-ml/guide/secure-multitenant-rag) to learn how to add security trimming metadata to documents and chunks.
 This trimming can be based on security groups or similar organizational constructs.

+## Considerations for nonfunctional requirements

+You may have nonfunctional requirements for your workload that are challenging due to factors inherent to AI technologies.
+Common nonfunctional requirements and their challenges include:

+- **Latency of model inferencing/timeouts:** AI applications often require real-time or near-real-time responses.
+Designing for low latency is crucial, which involves optimizing model architecture, data processing pipelines, and hardware resources.
+Implementing caching strategies and ensuring efficient model loading are also essential to avoid timeouts and provide timely responses.

+- **Token or request throughput limitations:** Many AI services impose limits on the number of tokens or the throughput of requests, particularly when using cloud-based models.
+Designing for these limitations requires careful management of input sizes, batching requests when necessary, and potentially implementing rate limiting or queuing mechanisms to manage user expectations and prevent service disruptions.

+- **Cost and chargeback scenarios:** Designing for cost transparency involves implementing usage tracking and reporting features that facilitate chargeback models, allowing organizations to allocate costs accurately across departments.
+Chargeback management is normally handled by an API gateway, like [Azure API Management](https://techcommunity.microsoft.com/blog/appsonazureblog/calculating-chargebacks-for-business-unitsprojects-utilizing-a-shared-azure-open/3909202)

 ## Next steps